Why Is Tummy Time So Important for Your Newborn Baby?

 As your little one is just beginning to develop head and neck control, follow these guidelines for doing tummy time for newborns from 0 to 3 months old:

 At this stage, keep tummy time short—about three to five minutes at a time.
-You can slowly increase the length as you see her enjoying the activity.
+You can slowly increase the length as you see them enjoying the activity.
 Give your little one tummy time about two to three times per day.
 After a diaper change or a nap could be a great time for it.

 Tummy Time for Older Babies